MahdiHajibabaei/unified-embedding/README.md

 ### Future works

 At the time of running the experiments in this work, *VoxCeleb* was the largest publicly available dataset.
-But not long after, much larger [*VoxCeleb2*](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html) dataset with more speakers and more statistically sound evaluations was released and it would be really interesting to see how much improvement using suggested loss functions and augmentation would yield.
+However, not long after, much larger [*VoxCeleb2*](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html) dataset with more speakers and more statistically sound evaluations was released and it would be really interesting to see how much improvement using suggested loss functions and augmentation would yield.

 There is also an ongoing National Institute of Standard and Technology Speaker Recognition Evaluation (NIST SRE) challenge that lists *VoxCeleb* and *VoxCeleb2* as their official training dataset.
-It would be interesting to see how much improvement using the suggested loss functions and augmentation would yield.
+It would be interesting to see how much improvement using the suggested loss functions and augmentation would result in.

 ### Citation